A Deep Neural Network for SSVEP-based Brain-Computer Interfaces: Proposed Solution: A DNN Architecture

-Despite being certainly impressive, we emphasize that, nevertheless, such state-of-the-art techniques do still have issues in various aspects.
-This presents an important opportunity for an improvement (once those issues are properly addressed) in terms of the state-of-the-art ITR performance.
-For example, the application of the CCA in its current form of those techniques does essentially measure the similarity between a test signal and each class mean of the respective training signals for obtaining a decision.
+Despite being certainly impressive, such state-of-the-art techniques have issues in various aspects.
+This presents an opportunity for a performance improvement (once those issues are addressed).
+For example, the application of the CCA in its current form of those techniques essentially measure the similarity between a test signal and each class mean of the respective training signals for obtaining a decision.
 This is sub-optimal as measuring the similarities to each training signal (rather than only mean) and then basing the decision on all such measured similarities would be a better approach (this resembles the difference between the nearest neighbor classifier and the nearest mean classifier).
 Also, CCA returns only a linear model whereas we observe in our performance evaluations that a nonlinear model is in fact needed.
 To this end, in the following, we describe the proposed DNN while explaining how especially certain issues (the one mentioned above is only an example among many others) we have identified in the literature are resolved.